Converting Sound FPS

 How to change sound frame rate with Sound Devices Wave Agent and iZotope RX

-Wave Agent changes the sample rate in the metadata of the sound files similar to what Cinema Tools conform did on Quicktime files. iZotope RX does batch processing, SRC resampling and MBIT+ dithering.
-This method keep phase sync, but pitch will be lower.
+Wave Agent changes the sample rate in the metadata of the sound files similar to what Cinema Tools conform did on Quicktime files. iZotope RX does batch processing, SRC resampling, and MBIT+ dithering.
+This method keeps phase sync, but the pitch will be lower.

--In Wave Agent mark all files, choose new sample rate and press enter, then save.
+-In Wave Agent, mark all files, choose a new sample rate, and press enter, then save.

 in iZotope RX